bwarelabs/tencent-hbase-setup/README.md

 By default, Zookeeper and JournalNode are co-located on the same nodes.
 The cluster is initially configured with three nodes.

 **Management Nodes**:
-HDFS NameNodes - Responsible for managing the HDFS worker nodes, these are crucial to the Hadoop ecosystem.
+HDFS NameNodes - Responsible for managing the HDFS DataNodes, these are crucial to the Hadoop ecosystem.
 The setup uses an active-passive NameNode configuration that supports failover in case the primary node fails.
 High availability (HA) is managed through Zookeeper.
 HBase Master Nodes - These nodes manage the HBase setup, including overseeing the region servers.
 Both the HDFS NameNodes and HBase Master Nodes are co-located on the same nodes.
 By default, two management nodes are provisioned.